kareem-reda20/Inventory-Management-System/README.md

 # License

-This project was developed for educational purposes as part of the Mansoura Robotics Training Team training program.
+This project was developed for educational purposes as part of the Mansoura Robotics training program.

 ---